mycolorway/simple-select/README.md

 __noWrap__

-Boolean, false by false, set true to allow word wrap in text field.
+Boolean, false by default, set true to allow word wrap in text field.

 __locales__